For some time now Google has taken website (or, rather, page) load-times into account when ranking pages in their search results.

 - Review the plugins you’re using and ruthlessly remove any that aren’t bringing you a measurable benefit.
 Delete them as well as deactivating them.

 - Review the theme you’re using and test your page-load time using different themes.
 Well-coded themes generate less HTTP requests, and thereby speed up page-load times.
+In fact, after your server, the theme you use has the greatest impact on page-load speed

 - Keep your database optimised – the WP-DBManager plugin can be set up to optimise your database automatically on a schedule.